oatlog/oatlog/doc/extended_abstract/main.typ

 sections discuss such optimizations.

 The backend and runtime library contain plenty of important low-level optimization details, especially around achieving fast canonicalization (also known as rebuilding).
-Currently all indexes are implemented as `hashbrown::HashMap<K, V>`.
+Currently, all indexes are implemented as `hashbrown::HashMap<K, V>`.
 Note that this is not the COLT (column-oriented lazy trie) index described in @freejoin1.
 There is a trade-off between indexes that are fast to build, in particular static BTrees @algorithmica_strees, and hashmap indexes which are faster to query, and we have found that faster querying is the more important factor for most theories.

-== Multiple functional dependency and merging relations <idea_multiple_fundep_mergerel>
+== Multiple functional dependencies and merging relations <idea_multiple_fundep_mergerel>

 For a relation such as $"Add"(a, b, c)$ (meaning $a + b = c$), there is a functional dependency rule $a,b -> c$ which is applied to fixpoint during canonicalization.
-There is nothing preventing this rule from being implemented in userspace, but that would have worse performance because it involves a join, see @functionality-as-rule.
+Nothing is preventing this rule from being implemented in userspace, but that would have worse performance because it involves a join, see @functionality-as-rule.